nbogie/levels-regex-exercise/readme.md

 ## Context

+We have a set of files in a directory.
 We want to rename all of the project "levels" to be 3-digit numbers.

+So

-- level 10 becomes level 100
+- level 10 should become level 100
-- level 20 becomes level 200
+- level 20 should become level 200
 - ... and so on...

-Note that the levels are written differently:
+Note that the levels are written inconsistently:

 - sometimes as `level nn`
 - sometimes as `level-nn`

-The filenames themselves should also be renamed.
+We will have to find and change these level references in the text of files and in the filenames.
+We should rename in both cases.

 All of this could be done manually but it would be error-prone.
 (There are nearly 50 changes to be made).